 - You may have had to break difficult news while the woman was still lying down or half dressed.
-Make sure that there is some time for discussion when she is dressed and sitting on a level with you even if it is just to check that she understands what will happen next. - Some women really want to see the screen and have a scan picture.
+Make sure that there is some time for discussion when she is dressed and sitting on a level with you - even if it is just to check that she understands what will happen next. - Some women really want to see the screen and have a scan picture.
 Others don't.
-Ask her what she would like. - She will probably find it hard to see or wait with visibly pregnant couples.
-You may not be able to do anything about this, but it can help to show you understand how hard it can be. - If you are able to help her leave separately or wait elsewhere, explain why so she doesn't feel she is being 'hidden away'. - Consider asking all women/couples with good news not to look at their scan pictures as they go through the waiting room. - Provide information about support and counselling options: - o within the hospital: bereavement support staff, chaplaincy etc - o beyond the hospital: local or national support and counselling services the Miscarriage Association provides support and information via our website, phone, email, live chat and support volunteers.
-Pass on our information with a contact card (we can provide you with these).
+Ask her what she would like. - She will probably find it hard to see or wait with pregnant couples.
+You may not be able to do anything about this, but it can help to show you understand how hard it can be. - If you are able to help them leave separately or wait elsewhere, explain why so they don't feel they are being 'hidden away'. - Consider asking all women/couples with good news not to look at their scan pictures as they go through the waiting room.

+- Provide information about support and counselling options: - o within the hospital: bereavement support staff, chaplaincy etc - o beyond the hospital: local or national support and counselling services - The Miscarriage Association provides support and information via our website, phone, email and online groups.
+Pass on our information with a contact card (we can provide you with these)